Thermodynamics of Geodetic Brane Gravity: Thermodynamics of GBG model

 \twocolumngrid To end our discussion, we perform a comparison of the GBG model at lowest order approximation against the standard $\Lambda$CDM model and the latest compilation of Hubble parameter measurements, which are given as function of the cosmological redshift obtained with cosmic chronometers \cite{di2023hubble}.
 In Fig. (\ref{fig:HubbleP}) we show the Hubble parameter obtained from (\ref{eff-eq}) with $k=0$, $\kappa_{G}=1$ and $\xi = 1+\lambda$, as discussed previously.
 In terms of energy density parameters, the Friedmann equation (\ref{eff-eq}) takes the form $H(z) =H_{0}\left[\xi(z) \sum_{i}\Omega_{i0}\,(1+z)^{3(1+\omega_{i})}\right]^{\tfrac{1}{2}}$.
 For a matter$+$ cosmological constant universe ($\omega_{m}=0$, $\omega_{\Lambda}=-1$), we have the following explicit Hubble parameter, $H(z) = H_{0}\left[\xi(z)\left\lbrace \Omega_{m0}(1+z)^{3}+\Omega_{\Lambda}\right\rbrace \right]^{\tfrac{1}{2}}$.
-Taking into account $\beta \approx\mathcal{O}(10^{-3})$, we observe that the correction induced by the GBG model under the approximation carried out in our analysis exhibits small deviations at early time from the concordance model, while at late times they are practically indistinguishable; then the predictions obtained from the GBG model under this approximation remain close to the standard model, as expected.
+Taking into account $\beta \approx\mathcal{O}(10^{-3})$, we observe that the correction induced by the GBG model under the approximation carried out in our analysis exhibits small deviations at an early time from the concordance model, while at late times they are practically indistinguishable; then the predictions obtained from the GBG model under this approximation remain close to the standard model, as expected.
+Consistent with the previous findings, the total equation of state of the GBG model obtained in our approach, which is defined as $\gamma_{T}\equiv p_{T}/\rho_{T}=-1+\frac{1+z}{3}\frac{d}{dz}\ln H^2(z)$ (where $H(z)$ is given as above), stays close to the $\Lambda$CDM predictions, as illustrated in Fig. (\ref{fig:gamma}); comparable results were reported in Ref. \cite{davidson2001cold}.
+Note that at the present epoch $(z=0)$, the universe displays a quintessence-like behavior associated with an accelerated expansion and asymptotically approaches a de Sitter phase. \onecolumngrid